mtlynch/mtlynch.io/_posts/2017-09-15-human-code-reviews.md

 When you receive a pure housekeeping change to review, ask yourself, "Does this change make the code better than it was before?"
 If the answer is yes, give immediate approval.
 Add some notes, but make it clear that they are optional.
 If you really care about further improvements, you can write them yourself after your teammate has checked in their code.
 If you are nitpicky or demanding in your review for pure housekeeping changes, you will leave your teammate feeling like no good deed goes unpunished and it will discourage them from making these types of contributions in the future.

-## Offer both praise and critiques
+## Offer sincere praise

-This looks much better!
+I talked earlier about giving the author the gift of code examples during the review.
+Another gift that developers like to receive is sincere praise.

+* "I never knew about this API.
+That's really useful!"
+* "This is a really elegant solution.
+I never would have thought of this."
+* TODO: Third thing

+If you gave them a tough note that required them to rewrite a lot of their code, show appreciation that they put in the work.
+I'll sometimes say things like, "This looks much better!"

+If you're reviewing code for a junior developer or someone who is new to the team, be especially cognizant of opportunities to offer praise.
+These are the people for whom a code review is the most stressful, so offering positive reinforcement is a good way of showing you value them as a teammate.

 ## Give approval when remaining fixes are trivial

 Some reviewers have the misconception that they should not approve a code review until they've witnessed fixes for every last issue they've raised.
 This is poor practice and wastes time for both the reviewer and the author.

-Giving approval means that you trust them to fix the remaining issues.
+Granting approval means that you trust the author to fix the remaining issues.
 Withholding LGTM wastes time for both the author and the reviewer.
 If your only remaining note is that they're missing a period at the end of a comment, you're a jerk if you withold your LGTM over that.

+* The change is so trivial that it's not worth the cost of an additional round of review.
 * The note  is optional and your approval stands whether or not they act on your note
-* The change is so trivial that it's not worth the cost of an additional round of review

 This doesn't always go perfectly.
 I'd say that 5% of the time, the author either misinterprets or completely misses a note I gave alongside my approval.
 To defend against this, I simply look at the changes the author makes after my approval notes.
 In the rare case that something needs fixing, I either follow up with them and let them know they missed the note or I just fix it myself and send it to them for review.

-## Look for early warnings of a stalemate
+## Make every effort to avoid a stalemate

+The worst possible outcome of a code review is a stalemate.
+You reach a point where you refuse to sign off on the changelist and the author refuses to make the changes required to meet your requirements for signoff.

 In my entire software development career, I've only ever had one code review reach stalemate.
 It's kind of like being involved in a fistfight at the office.
 Even if you weren't the aggressor, it looks bad that you were involved at all.